 - If the resource was never imported by the Microsoft Active Directory Component it will not be removed.
 Wait for Purge Maintenance or manually delete the resource.

 - If the resource was created with an Import Rule that no longer exists then the resource will not be removed if it is deleted from Active Directory.
-Run the resolution in article TECH11961 to associate the computer with a current rule or delete it from the report.
+Run the resolution in the article, Cleaning up Active Directory (AD) imported computer accounts created by deleted AD import rules, to associate the computer with a current rule or delete it from the report.

 - If the resource shows that it has been deleted in the ItemResource table.
 Manually delete the computer from a report or collection.